 The Maths curriculum is delivered using the National Curriculum, 2014.
-This content is broken down into year group programmes of study and Maths long term plans are in place for each year group.
+This content is broken down into year group programmes of study and Maths overviews and coverage documents are in place for each year group.

 Pupils are provided with a variety of opportunities to develop, embed and extend their Mathematical skills, including: group, paired and individual work, as well as whole class teaching.